aaronbentley/SoopaNova/README.md

 ## Features Todosies

-- [ ] Admin email notification on new order, Firestore document create trigger
+- [ ] Admin email notification on new order, route handler to send email on new order via Resend.